 The concept of depreciation is an integral part of Accounting.
 The depreciation needs to be calculated in a business to know the accurate value of the asset.
-Depreciation expenses reflect the amount of asset utilized in the current year while accumulated depreciation is a measure of the total wear and tear that the asset accumulates since its inception.
+Depreciation expenses reflect the amount of asset utilised in the current year while accumulated depreciation is a measure of the total wear and tear that the asset accumulates since its inception.

 What is Depreciation Expense?